3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Statue of burning Monk, Saigon, HCMC, Vietnam

-Next, visit the chilling Thich Quang Duc Monument – another place to grapple with the complexity of the Vietnam conflicts.
-The monument marks the spot where a protesting Buddhist monk, Thich Quang Duc, lit himself on fire and burned to death in 1963.
+Next, visit the chilling Thich Quang Duc Monument.
+It marks the spot where a protesting Buddhist monk, Thich Quang Duc, lit himself on fire and burned to death in 1963.

-From the monument steps, stare in awe at the cacophony mess of motor scooters that buzz down Cach Mang Thang Tam Street.
-Escape the madness in nearby Tao Dan Park – the HCMC’s best park and an excellent place to reflect on the events that took place in Saigon not so long ago.
+Then escape the madness in nearby Tao Dan Park – an excellent place to reflect on the events that took place in Saigon not so long ago.

 Lunch at Huynh Hoa Banh Mi